interactiveaudiolab/course-deep-learning/index.md

 Homework and reading assignments are solo assignments and must be your own original work.
 Use of large language models for answer generation is not allowed.

 #### Extra Credit
-The final exam is a strictly extra-credit project.
-You can earn up to 10 additional points.
+There is an extra credit reading assignment worth 10 points.

 <a name="calendar"></a>
 ## Course Calendar